 |format||Format of the render texture (default is ARGB32).|

 |enableRandomWrite||Should random-write access into the texture be enabled (default is false).|

-Add a "get a temporary render texture" command.
+Add a "get a temporary render texture array" command.

-After getting a temporary render texture, you can set it as active (SetRenderTarget) or blit to/from it (Blit).
+After getting a temporary render texture array, you can set it as active (SetRenderTarget) or blit to/from it (Blit).
 You do not explicitly need to preserve active render targets during command buffer execution (current render targets are saved & restored afterwards).